apohllo/ror-tasks/task-1/Readme.md

 11. Expand the implemented tests for typical, unusual and erroneous conditions.
 12. Implement the `TodoClass` according to the defined tests.
 13. Upload your changes to your github repository.

-## Homework ##

-Consider the following application - a virtual wallet allowing for buying and selling stock in several currencies.

-A user:
-* can supply arbitrary amount of many in any of the defined currencies
-* can convert available money from one currency to another according to a currency exchange table
-* can buy and sell stocks according to stock exchange rates
-* can demand money to be transfered back to his/her bank account

-Consider what classes are needed to implement such an application.
-Select one of these class, write RSpec tests for this class and implement the class according to the tests.

-The implementation should be stored in `home-1` directory in the main directory of this project.